-Lately, it seems like everyone I know has the same problem: When it’s time for bed, they don’t feel sleepy.
+D: Yaël, I don’t get enough sleep.
+When it’s time for bed, I don’t feel sleepy.

-While there can be many reasons for why someone's sleep schedule changes, including aging, researchers have identified a potential cause as artificial lighting, and especially the computer and phone screens that play an ever-present role in twenty-first century life.
+Y: Don, growing numbers of people are having these problems, and researchers have identified the cause as artificial lighting, and especially the computer and phone screens that play an ever-present role in twenty-first century life.

-There are applications for phone and computer screens that remove blue light from your screen, and gradually add an orange tint as bedtime approaches.
-Experts also recommend that you shut down your devices, dim the lights, and maybe read a book the old-fashioned way before bedtime.
+Y: There are applications for phone and computer screens that remove blue light from your screen, and gradually add an orange tint as bedtime approaches.
+Experts also recommend that you shut down your devices, dim the lights, and maybe read a book the old fashioned way before bedtime.